Contemporary knowledge about God, Evolution, and the meaning of human life.

 The one who does violence to people, who humiliates and robs them opposes Tao.

-78. Water is gentle and yielding.
-Yet, it destroys the hard.
-Nothing compares to it in overcoming the hard.
+78. Water is gentle and yielding, yet it erodes away that which is hard.
+Nothing compares to it in overcoming that which is hard.

 Gentle and tender overcome hard and coarse.
 Only wise people understand the essence of this statement…

-79. Big emotional resentment has consequences.
-Calm can be regarded as goodness.
+79. A big emotional disturbance has consequences.
+That is why calm can be regarded as good.

 Kind people live in accordance with this rule; evil people do not.